bjoernf73/DryDeploy/README.md

 ### -ExcludeActions
 Array of one or more Actions to exclude.
 All others are included.
-If not specified, no actions are excluded.
-Supports partial
-match ('Co' will match Action 'ConfigAD')
+If not specified, Actions are disregarded from the filter.Supports tab-completion and partial match ('ter' will match Action 'terra.run')

 ```yaml
 Type: String[]